BeltreCarlos/UMLGibson/readme.txt

 	You can move around boxes around the canvas as expected with the move tool.
 The canvas itself can be scrolled on.
 The Save function saves a screencap of it.

 4. Gibson Mode
 	No!!!
 We're not giving details.
+Stop crying.

 5. License
 	That's a great question.
 Most of us have driver's licenses.